ragavanayyadurai/DAA_Module_20/EX 2A BACKTRACKING - RAT IN MAZE PROBLEM.md

 ## Algorithm

-1. Initialize a solution matrix with zeros.
+1.Initialize a solution matrix with zeros.

 2.Start at the top-left corner and recursively explore possible paths.